CageCode/World-Food-Ecosystems/practical6/intro.md

 Make sure you downloaded the files for this practical and unzipped them in your World Food Ecosystem folder (you don't secretly just dump these files randomly in your Downloads or Documents folder do you? 🧐).
 One of the folders in the *"WFE_prac6"* directory is called *"spam2010V1r0_global_physical_area"*, this dataset comes from the SPAM 2020 database and show the global physical area occupied by various crops.
 Check the contents of the directory, the documentation of the dataset can be found [here](https://www.dropbox.com/scl/fi/z468wh0d8abfohol991r5/Readme.txt?rlkey=el1w3zeykz909aadrx2xuck36&e=1&dl=0).
 Each file represents the total area per pixel occupied by a specific crop, with a total of 46 crops included.

-We can now point to the directory that contains all the TIFF (raster) files for different crops.
+In R, we can point to the directory that contains all the TIFF (raster) files for different crops.
 First set your working directory to your own path:

 ```R
 # Set the working directory